How to sing higher as a baritone

 - Placement – learn to control your frequencies by ‘placing‘ your resonance

-- Middle Voice – build the center of your voice to do away with your vocal break
+- Middle Voice – build the centre of your voice to do away with your vocal break

 - Vowel Tuning – This is a MUCH more efficient way of modifying your vowel sounds as you ascend

-- Breath Support – It’s not just about breathing with the diaphragm, you need to learn how to CONTROL you air too!
+- Breath Support – It’s not just about breathing with the diaphragm, you need to learn how to CONTROL your air too!

 Most singing approaches aren’t made for the Baritone voice